someparty/someparty/source/articles/2020-12-13-shes-my-witch.html.markdown

 [Listen: Civilians - *Deindustrial Nights* @ Bandcamp](https://nscivilians.bandcamp.com/album/deindustrial-nights-2 "#")

 Big league Toronto hardcore unit [Cancer Bats](http://www.cancerbats.com/) are readying the release of *You'll Never Break Us: Separation Sessions Vol. 1*, an acoustic set arriving later this week.
-The band recently premiered a video for "Deathsmarch to a New Acoustic Beat," a reimagining of *Hail Destroyer*'s "Deathsmarch" featuring the Ojibway singer/songwriter [Nick Sherman](https://nicksherman.bandcamp.com/) on lead vocals.
+The band recently premiered a video for "Deathsmarch to a New Acoustic Beat," a reimagining of *Hail Destroyer*'s "Deathsmarch" featuring the Ojibway singer-songwriter [Nick Sherman](https://nicksherman.bandcamp.com/) on lead vocals.
 As is the style this year, the video finds its players geographically scattered and recording remotely: drummer Mike Peters dials in from Winnipeg, bassist/guitarist Jaye Schwarzer from Toronto, guitarist Scott Middleton from Dundas, vocalist Liam Cormier from Nova Scotia, and Sherman from Thunder Bay.

 Cormier commented on the clip in a statement: